-Most interesting wonders of Saint Paul and Amsterdam Islands
+Most interesting landmarks of Saint Paul and Amsterdam Islands

 The mild climate and remoteness of the islands has facilitated the development of distinct ecosystem with endemic species of plants and animals.
 Unfortunately this ecosystem has been depleted by the forest fires, by cattle and other introduced animals and plants.